On the Anxiety of Freedom and Feelings of Inadequacy

-“Progress” and “Development” have become the holy grails of our society.
-Not only are we taught to revere Change but we almost no choice but to embrace it, and to live it, day in and day out if we want feel accepted by those around us.
+Progress and Development seem to have become the holy grails of our society.
+Not only are we taught to revere Change but we almost no choice but to embrace it, and to live it, day in and day out, if we want feel accepted by those around us.
 To question Why is to challenge our own very existence in these modern times (ie. insert major existential crisis).

-I’ve struggled with questions of identity my entire life; an inevitable consequence of being raised a Third Culture Kid (TCK)... never quite feeling at Home anywhere, at least nowhere physical.
-But today, my transcultural identity crisis isn’t the focus of my discourse.
-This is about the Other aspect of identity—one marked by Capitalism and captured in the lives of us who live in the so-called 'First World' countries.
+I’ve struggled with questions of identity my entire life; an inevitable consequence of being raised a Third Culture Kid... never quite feeling at Home anywhere—a stranger between cultures and countries.
+But today, my transcultural identity crisis isn’t the focus.
+This is about the other aspect of identity—one marked by Capitalism and captured in the lives of us who live in the so-called 'First World' countries.

-To a certain extent, our identities are increasingly characterized by the gadgets we own, the social statuses we hold, and the professional titles printed on our business cards.
-A question we’re often asked, upon meeting somebody for the first time, is what we do for a living.
-As if THIS, above any other attribute, defines the person we are.
+To an extent, our identities are increasingly characterized by the gadgets we own, the social statuses we hold, and the professional titles printed on our business cards.
+A question that I’ve often asked being asked, upon meeting strangers for the first time, is what we do for a living.
+As if THIS, above any other attribute, paints a clearer picture of who we are.
 I am an avid traveler, semi-nomadic, book hoarder and food enthusiast.
 I binge watch Game of Thrones and should stop obsessively eating ice cream for breakfast.
+I’ve also always been a straight A student (haha, how stereotypically Asian) and better-than-average test taker.
+I love dogs, prefer weight-lifting over cardio, and can speak three languages fluently but sometimes four when I’ve had a drink or two.
 How's that for a little snapshot of me?
 Of course, I am nowhere close to being the first person to bring this up (eg. , ) though I don’t think it’s discussed nearly enough.
 I am on a mission to contemplate these forces to I-don’t-know… unload some angst, unease and frustration, I guess?
 Haha.

-Grasped by conflicting desires, I have a mortal duty to pick and choose only the most important to be included in my life anthology, especially since bills are waiting to be paid and social expectations yet to be filled.
+Grasped by conflicting desires, I feel like I have a mortal duty to pick and choose only the most important to be included in my life anthology, especially since bills are waiting to be paid and social expectations to be filled.
 No wonder I am forever gripped by a consistent feeling of restlessness and inadequacy.
+My hyper self-awareness has become an issue.
 How do I make peace with myself and find fulfillment in my life knowing that one way or another I am going to neglect parts of my too-curious-and-too-fervent soul?
-One of my favorite TED talks “How to Make Hard Choices” by Ruth Chang (I spoke about it here) addresses this issue but it doesn’t absolve the the fact that I am confronting, everyday, the truth that I am doing a fraction of what I want to do.
+One of my favorite TED talks “How to Make Hard Choices” by Ruth Chang (I spoke about it here) addresses this issue but it doesn’t absolve the the fact that I am confronting—everyday—the truth that I am doing a fraction of what I want to do.
 In this very moment, I am living merely a singular version of Me.
-Like Hannah Brencher, I want to be all the things.
+What if I want to be all the things?